It's estimated that around one in three house sales fall through in the UK.

 Buyers will often pull out of a home sale if the survey contains significant negative information.

 Minor issues will not normally be a problem, but structural issues, such as subsidence, or problems with damp, leaks or rot, will generally make buyers think twice.
+(That's what happened in this case study.
+But dn't worry - it has a happy ending).

 The sale can sometimes be rescued by agreeing a lower price to compensate for the work required.
 In other cases, a seller may agree to have the work done before completion.